 Use Video Editing Software like Camtasia

-Video editing software can range from very simple to very advanced, almost all of them will allow you to add subtitles to your videos.
+Video editing software can range from very simple to very advanced; almost all of them will allow you to add subtitles to your videos.
 This can take a little while, and it requires you to watch the video as a whole, and then individual sentences and phrases to see where you want to break down the text on each screen.

-Once you decide this, you’ll pause the video, enter in the subtitles, and have them appear for the same length of time that the text in the subtitles is being spoken aloud.
+Once you decide this, you’ll pause the video, enter the subtitles, and have them appear for the same length of time that the text in the subtitles is being spoken aloud.

 Create Your Own SRT Files with Text Editing Software

-You can any use text editing software available to create SRT files manually.
+You can use any text editing software available to create SRT files manually.
 If you want to opt for free software that you likely already have, check for Notepad if you’re on Windows and TextEdit for Mac.

 The subtitle must be formatted accordingly: